ionic-team/capacitor-site/pages/docs/v3/android/troubleshooting.md

 npx cap sync android
 ```

-## Error: "Unable to load native-bridge.js.
-Capacitor will not function!"

-This error occurs when Capacitor's `native-bridge.js` file was not copied to the native project.

-The fix is simple: run `npx cap copy android` to copy this file.

 ## Error: "Please select Android SDK"

 This error is often due to Gradle needing to be synced, something you'll need to do